michaelbrown2/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:

 * training set accuracy of 0.995
 * validation set accuracy of 0.963
 * test set accuracy of 0.931
+* web set accuracy of 0.80

 I went through MANY iterations of the process to narrow down the best settings I could identify for the neural network.
 The neural network portion made sense to me, however my lack of experience with Python made the process quite long.
-I attempted implementing avg_pooling instead of max_pooling and it did not make any noticeable change to my accuracy.
+I attempted implementing avgpooling instead of maxpooling and it did not make any noticeable change to my accuracy.
 The biggest thing that helped with my accuracy was implementing Dropout in the network.
 My original pipeline was overfitting.
+As far as the other variables, I went through many trainings while changing each one bit by bit until I maximized accuracy (as far as I could tell.)
+I did base my main pipeline off of the course pipeline that was referenced in the Notebook.
+I think LeNet was a good match because of it's flexibility and due to my familiarity with it.

 ###Test a Model on New Images